 - Office management keywords

 - Social services keywords

-Use your general keywords in all your marketing communications, including resumes, CVs, cover letters, interview follow-up letters, executive profiles and more.
+Use your general keywords in all your marketing communications, including resumes, CVs, cover letter, interview follow-up letters, executive profiles and more.
 Carefully integrate them into the text, when and where appropriate.
 Be sure you are communicating a complete message of who you are and what value and knowledge you bring to the organization.

 Remember, these same keywords will be the foundation for your interviews.
 Not only you need to be able to write about your keywords, but also you must be able to verbally communicate about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.

 Check the spelling and grammar of your CV or resume.
 Use the word processor's spell and grammar checker.
 If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your resume or CV, send it to a professional for assistance.

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have a difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates or:

 Most recruiters expect to receive a cover letter together with your resume or CV.

 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.